Department of Counseling

 This course provides students with an in-depth understanding of counseling youth and adults with disabilities in school and community settings.
 This includes the responsibilities and competencies of school and clinical mental health counselors according to applicable laws and standards.
 Course content includes understanding developmental and psychosocial issues and implications for effective individual and systemic interventions.
 An overview of specific disabilities is also emphasized.
 Prerequisite: COUN 617 Basic Counseling Skills

 Topic pertinent to the individual’s program of study.
 By permission of department chairperson and advisor only.

 Historical and philosophical trends in clinical mental health counseling will be surveyed along with strategies for designing, implementing, and evaluating clinical mental health counseling programs/services in the public and private sector.
 Prerequisite: COUN 720

-Designed to examine the professional, ethical, and legal issues that impact the practice of the professional counselor working in a variety of counseling settings.
+This course is designed to examine the professional, ethical, and legal issues that impact the practice of the professional counselor working in a variety of counseling settings.
 Considerable emphasis is placed upon the understanding and application of ethical standards and legal statutes, which affect counselors when making critical decisions about clients/students.
 Professional identity development, including orientation to the counseling profession and professional organizations will also be the focus of this course.